davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.ls2/index.md

 ==359874==    still reachable: 0 bytes in 0 blocks
 ==359874==         suppressed: 0 bytes in 0 blocks
 ```
-Here valgrind *suspects* that it has detected a memory leak.
-Reading the report can be a bit misleading though.
-It appears the problem occurred inside the `malloc` function on line 393 of `vg_replace_malloc.c`, but that's highly doubtful.
-So you'll have to look to the next line, indicating that leak originates on the call to `malloc()` on Line 6 of *our* program.
-It says that 80 bytes (indeed `sizeof(int) * 20` is 80 bytes) were malloc'd, but never freed before the program terminated.
+Here Valgrind that there is a memory leak.
+It does this by intercepting and replacing all your calls to `malloc` with its own, so that it can track all the calls to allocate/freeing memory.
+Here it is reporting that **Line 6** of your `memtest.c` code is the culprit.
+It says that 80 bytes (indeed `sizeof(int) * 20` is 80 bytes) were malloc'd, but never freed.
 Adding a call to `free(buf1)` before the program exits would have solved this leak.

 **Important** For all programs (starting from this assignment) that you write from now on, valgrind should absolutely be a part of your debugging workflow to save you hours of time.